guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 "hidden" element that will determine the space in which to spread out the items.

-Using an `:after` pseudo element, a bit like the approch used in clearfix, we can force the width of the grid container to be as wide as its parent.
+Using an `:after` pseudo element, a bit like the approach used in clearfix, we can force the width of the grid container to be as wide as its parent.
 Now the grid items space out correctly and reflow as the browser window changes size.